-The ITU Telecommunication Standardization Sector (ITU-T), formerly known as the CCITT, is the part of ITU which publishes the X-series standards for the telecomms industry, including X.1051 (also known as ISO/IEC 27011).
+The ITU Telecommunication Standardization Sector (ITU-T), formerly the CCITT, is the part of ITU which publishes the X-series standards for the telecomms industry, including X.1051 (also known as ISO/IEC 27011).

 NFPA National Fire Protection Association

 NFPA 1600, the Standard on Disaster/Emergency Management and Business Continuity Programs, advises on disaster management structures and governance.
 The PDF version is free.

 OECD Organization for Economic and Cultural Development

-The OECD Guidelines for the Security of Information Systems and Networks: Towards a Culture of Security (2002) presented some useful high level principles for information security (which are quoted in the current draft of ISO/IEC 27000).
+The OECD Guidelines for the Security of Information Systems and Networks: Towards a Culture of Security (2002) presented some useful high level principles for information security that were incorporated in ISO/IEC 27000.

 PCI DSS Payment Card Industry Data Security Standard

-American Express, Discover Financial Services, JCB, MasterCard Worldwide and Visa International collaborated through the PCI Security Standards Council to release PCI DSS.
-The standard imposes specific cardholder data security control requirements on merchants and banks handling cards and/or card data.
-Structured compliance activities, including routine independent security assessments by accredited PCI experts, are intended to enforce the standards, maintain consumer confidence in the security arrangements and so protect the credit card industry.
+The main credit card companies collaborated through the PCI Security Standards Council on the cardholder data security standard PCI DSS.
+Contracts with the merchants and banks who accept and process credit cards specify PCI DSS compliance.
+Structured compliance activities, including routine independent security assessments by accredited PCI experts, are intended to enforce the standards, maintain consumer confidence in the security arrangements and so protect the credit card industry as a whole.

 RFCs Requests For Comment